 The virtual conference is taking place during the dates of 28 February - 8 March (M&D: 28 FEB- 1 MAR, Passive Sensors: 2-3 MAR, and BSD: 7-8 MAR) Committee Unclassified Days) and an S-VTC on 10 March 2022.

 The 2022 MSS Parallel Conference is a parallel meeting of the MSS Specialty Group on Battlefield Survivability and Discrimination, the MSS Specialty Group on Detectors, the MSS Specialty Group on Materials, and the MSS Specialty Group on Passive Sensors.

 MSS Specialty Group on Battlefield Survivability and Discrimination

-The Battlefield Survivability and Discrimination Specialty Group evolved from the MSS Specialty Group on Camouflage, Concealment and Deception (CC&D) and focuses heavily on the survivability of both sea and battlefield platforms.
+The Battlefield Survivability and Discrimination Specialty Group evolved from the MSS Specialty Group on Camouflage, Concealment, and Deception (CC&D) and focuses heavily on the survivability of both sea and battlefield platforms.
 It covers CC&D, Counter CC&D, Countermine, and IED Defeat topics.
 The meeting treats counter CC&D sensors including a heavy emphasis on Hyperspectral sensors.
-In addition, the human factors aspects of both detecting enemy assets and hiding US assets from the enemy is considered in depth.
+In addition, the human factor aspects of both detecting enemy assets and hiding US assets from the enemy are considered in depth.

 MSS Specialty Group on Detectors